ChuChu TV: Merchandising

 In 2016, ChuChu TV announced a licensing and merchandising partnership with DreamTheatre and to be able to change some of ChuChu TV's beloved characters into a then-new rebrand.
 In 2018, ChuChu TV inked a partnership with Australian media company Moose Toys to make a line of figurines, dolls and plushes, planning to reveal them in the fall of 2019, with apparel, publishing and back-to-school ranges also planned for 2019.

 The ChuChu TV Network now spans 12 YouTube channels in different languages (English, Hindi, Tamil, Telugu, Bengali, Spanish, Portuguese, French, etc.) They also produce seasonal or themed web series (e.g Learning English Is Fun!) and include educational content like counting or phonics.
 ChuChu TV's content also moved beyond YouTube.
 They created an app and appeared on platforms like Amazon Prime Video, Netflix (formerly) and Kidoodle.TV (offering 30+ videos in a bundle).

-In 2018, ChuChu TV partnered up with Skoolbo, an award-winning media learning company to launch a learning app called ChuChuSchool which is currently lost media.
+In 2018, ChuChu TV partnered up with Skoolbo, an award-winning media learning company to launch a learning app called ChuChuSchool which is currently unavailable.
 The ChuChuSchool app offers curriculum-based learning modules from pre- school to Grade 2 with over 500 eBooks, songs and lessons which cover reading, numbers, basic geography, science, brain games, puzzles, stories and songs.
 The App features 150 audio story books and 50 learning songs as well.

 Reception

 The channel gained acceptance from parents and a large audience, especially in the United States.
 However, a backlash developed, with an average of 30%+ dislikes.
-Vinoth Chandar has referred specifically to the "Johny Johny Yes Papa" compilation comments as "very hateful" and claims trolls "just don't understand that [their] content is for toddlers".
-Parents reacted to "The Numbers Song" with the lyric, "Shoot the numbers with the gun", to represent shooting toy targets which encouraged ChuChu TV to quickly edit the video by changing the lyric to " Jump on numbers just for fun" as well as changing the animation.
-Asian parents did not react to the lyric, due to different views on guns in Asia.
-Vinoth explains: “We never thought about it.
-We removed the gun, changed the lyric, changed the animation, and re-uploaded the video… we take this seriously because finally it’s the parents that decide what their kids should watch.”
+Chandar has referred specifically to the Johny Johny Yes Papa compilation comments as "very hateful" and claims trolls "just don't understand that [their] content is for toddlers".
+Parents reacted to The Numbers Song with the lyrics, "Shoot the numbers with the gun", to represent shooting toy targets which encouraged ChuChu TV to quickly edit the video by changing the lyric to " Jump on numbers just for fun" as well as changing the animation.
+Asian parents did not react to the lyrics, due to different views on guns in Asia.
+Chandar explains: "We never thought about it.
+We removed the gun, changed the lyric, changed the animation, and re-uploaded the video… we take this seriously because finally it's the parents that decide what their kids should watch."